apache/flink-web/how-to-contribute.md

 Detailed information is also required, if you plan to contribute the improvement or feature you proposed yourself.
 Please read the [Contribute code]({{ site.base }}/contribute-code.html) guide in this case as well.

+We recommend to first reach consensus with the community on whether a new feature is required and how to implement a new feature, before starting with the implementation.
+Some features might be out of scope of the project, and it's best to discover this early.

 -----

 ## Help others and join the discussions